-Many policyholders are not fully aware of the complexity of how to determine what state's law applies to a coverage dispute.
-But they can be sure that their carriers are well aware.
-Thus, a situation where the policyholder is based in one state, but the claim arises in another, should be a red flag for policyholders.
-If those states' laws differ on coverage, a carrier may not even send the policyholder a denial letter.
+Many policyholders are not fully aware of the complexity of how to determine what state's law applies to a coverage dispute regarding cleanup of a contaminated site.
+But they can be sure that their carriers are well aware of these complexities.
+Thus, a situation where the policyholder is based in one state, but the contaminated site is located in another, should be a red flag for policyholders.
+If those states' laws differ on coverage for environmental cleanups, a carrier may not even send the policyholder a denial letter.
 Instead, the carrier may shop around to file suit in a state that would apply the law of State B, defeating coverage.